PraveenKumar-Rajendran/ImageToPDF_Converter_Merger/README.md

 > ### A simple python program to Merge list of pdf files to single pdf

-- Use `ToBeMerged` folder to store the list of images to be converted.
+- Use `ToBeMerged` folder to store the list of pdf files to be merged.

 - Run `Pdf_merger.py` To perform the Merge operation.